History of Newark, New Jersey: 1900-1945

-Newark was bustling in the early-to-mid-20th century.
-Market and Broad Streets served as a center of retail commerce for the region, anchored by four flourishing department stores: Hahne & Company, Bambergers and Company, S. Klein and Kresge-Newark.
+Newark was bustling in its heyday of the early-to-mid-20th century with commerce, new construction and innovation.
+The Newark Public Library, founded in 1887, opened its main branch of the library in 1901.
+Newark City Hall and the Essex County Courthouse opened as two civic landmarks in 1902 and 1904 respectively.
+Broad and Market Streets served as a center of retail commerce for the region, anchored by four flourishing department stores: Hahne & Company, Bambergers and Company, S. Klein and Kresge-Newark.
 "Broad Street today is the Mecca of visitors as it has been through all its long history," Newark merchants boasted, "they come in hundreds of thousands now when once they came in hundreds."

-In 1922, Newark had 63 live theaters, 46 movie theaters, and an active nightlife.
-Dutch Schultz was killed in 1935 at the local Palace Bar.
-Billie Holiday frequently stayed at the Coleman Hotel.
+Newark before the 20th century was described by visitors as "a prosperous but uninteresting city" because "New York is too conveniently near" providing little "encouragement from artists and actors."
+That sentiment changed after the turn of the century to the point that by 1922, Newark had 63 live theaters, 46 movie theaters, and an active nightlife.
+Oct.
+23, 1935, mobster Dutch Schultz was killed at the Palace Chop House in one of the most notorious Mafia hits in American history.

 By some measures, the intersection of Broad and Market Streets — known as the "Four Corners" — was the busiest intersection in the United States.
 In 1915, Public Service counted over 280,000 pedestrian crossings in one 13-hour period.
-Eleven years later, on October 26, 1926, a State Motor Vehicle Department check at the Four Corners counted 2,644 trolleys, 4,098 buses, 2657 taxis, 3474 commercial vehicles, and 23,571 automobiles.
-Traffic in Newark was so heavy that the city converted the old bed of the Morris Canal into the Newark City Subway, making Newark one of the few cities in the country to have an underground system.
-Essex County was the first county park system in the country.
+Eleven years later, on October 26, 1926, a State Motor Vehicle Department check at the Four Corners counted 2,644 trolleys, 4,098 buses, 2,657 taxis, 3,474 commercial vehicles, and 23,571 automobiles.
+In 1932, the Pulaski Skyway opened providing motorists a direct link with Jersey City and then to Manhattan via the Holland Tunnel.
+By 1935, traffic in Newark had become so heavy that the city decided to convert the bed of the old Morris Canal into the Newark City Subway line.
+The subway–surface line was capped by a new road for traffic, Raymond Boulevard, and designed to reduce congestion in the Downtown area by directing the trolley lines into the subway via several street ramps that connected them to the newly re-built Newark Penn Station.

+Newark Airport opened in 1928 as the first major commercial airport to serve the New York metropolitan area, the first commercial airport in the United States and the first with a paved airstrip.
+Innovations continued at the airport when it became the site of the nation's first air traffic control tower and weather station in 1930 and the first passenger terminal in 1934.
+Amelia Earhart would dedicate the Newark Metropolitan Airport Building in 1935.
+The airport was the first in the United States to allow nighttime operations when it installed runway lights in 1952.